Flight-School/Money/README.md

 }
 ```

-If multiple currencies are supported,
+If you want to support multiple currencies, however,
+you can't specify an explicit currency type in the property declaration.
-`Product` could be defined as a generic type:
+Instead, the `Product` would have to be defined as a generic type:

 ```swift
 struct Product<Currency: CurrencyType> {